simondlevy/RoboFirmwareToolkit/README.md

 and related important ideas in robotics.
 People will typically learn about such important ideas from a textbook, and then implement them a &ldquo;bottom-up&rdquo; (ad-hoc) way on Arduino, RaspberryPi, and other hardware.
-This approach is useful for rapid prototyping but makes it difficult to extend the project beyond the prototyping state.
+This approach is useful for rapid prototyping but makes it difficult to extend the project beyond the prototyping stage.
 RFT aims to fill this gap by taking a top-down approach, in which controllers, sensors, and actuators can be plugged into a pre-existing framework in a way that is easily extended for more advanced work.